100 Notable alumni of

 -

-Erwin Rudolf Josef Alexander Schrödinger, sometimes written as Schroedinger or Schrodinger, was a Nobel Prize–winning Austrian and naturalized Irish physicist who developed fundamental results in quantum theory.
+Erwin Rudolf Josef Alexander Schrödinger, sometimes written as Schroedinger or Schrodinger, was an Austrian-Irish theoretical physicist who developed fundamental results in quantum theory.
 In particular, he is recognized for postulating the Schrödinger equation, an equation that provides a way to calculate the wave function of a system and how it changes dynamically in time.
-He coined the term "quantum entanglement", and was the earliest to discuss it, doing so in 1932.
+Schrödinger coined the term "quantum entanglement", and was the earliest to discuss it, doing so in 1932.
+He also anticipated the many-worlds interpretation of quantum mechanics.

 -